CO2 Molecular Geometry and Lewis Structure

 Note: Red mark stands for PI bond and Brown mark stands for SIGMA bond.

-We don’t have any unbonded electron pairs on the central Carbon, so it’s just those two sigma bonds.
-Since we have 2 regions; that means we have S and a P orbital hybridize.
+There are no unbonded electron pairs on the central Carbon, so there are only two sigma bonds.
+As there are two regions; that means that there are S and a P orbital hybridize.
 So the hybridization on that carbon is “SP.”

 So, are we clear with the molecular geometry of CO2?
 If yes, kindly read other articles to understand various molecular geometry and Lewis structure of different combinations.
 Keep loving chemistry; It’s fun!
 Enjoy.